 What is your current interface with GSSW?
 Is your organization a field site?
 Research partner?
 Are you a field instructor?
 Adjunct professor?

-- Field Site

-- Collaborated on Program Development

-- Alumni

-- Guest Lecturer

-- Adjunct

-- Serve on the Board of Visitors or Other Committees - Utilize GSSW as a consultant and best practices resource - Take advantage of Professional Development Opportunities
+Field Site • Serve on the Board of Visitors or Other • Committees • Collaborated on Program Development Utilize GSSW as a consultant and best Alumni • practices resource Guest Lecturer • Take advantage of Professional Development Adjunct .
+Opportunities